 Distribution A specific representation of a dataset.
 A dataset might be available in multiple serializations that may differ in various ways, including natural language, media-type or format, schematic organization, temporal and spatial resolution, level of detail or profiles (which might specify any or all of the above).
 (DCAT) EXAMPLE: a downloadable file, an RSS feed or an API.

 Extent The area covered by something.
-Within this document, we always imply spatial extent; e.g. size or shape that may be expresses using coordinates.
+Within this document, ”extent” refers to spatial extent: The size or shape that may be expresses using coordinates.
 (W3C/OGC Spatial Data on the Web Best Practice)

 Feature abstraction of real world phenomena (ISO 19101-1:2014)